Note: The links below will

 Unity Connecting Module on the International Space Station.

-crew attached the to its new home, the International Space Station.
+Truss to its new home, the International Space Station.
 The Z1

 contains four motion control gyroscopes, which will give the station its